h-Dichotomies via noncritical uniformity and expansiveness for evolution families: Main results

 \subsection{Characterization of exponential dichotomies}

 The following is the first main result of our paper.
-Its proof is inspired by the proof of~\cite[Proposition 1, p.14]{Coppel}. \begin{theorem} Assume that $X$ is reflexive.
-Let $\mathcal T=\{T(t, s): \ t\ge s> a_0\}\subset \mathcal B(X)$ be an invertible evolution family and $a_0^*>a_0$ such that the following holds: \begin{itemize} \item $\mathcal T$ exhibits bounded growth and decay on $[a_0^*, \infty)$; \item there exists a closed subspace $Z\subset X$ such that
+Its proof is inspired by the proof of~\cite[Proposition 1, p.14]{Coppel}. \begin{theorem} Let $\mathcal T=\{T(t, s): \ t\ge s> a_0\}\subset \mathcal B(X)$ be an invertible evolution family and $a_0^*>a_0$ such that the following holds: \begin{itemize} \item $\mathcal T$ exhibits bounded growth and decay on $[a_0^*, \infty)$; \item there exists a finite-dimensional subspace $Z\subset X$ such that

 where

 \end{itemize}

 Then the following statements are equivalent: \begin{enumerate} \item[(a)] $\mathcal T$ admits an exponential dichotomy on $[a_0^*, \infty)$; \item[(b)] $\mathcal T$ is exponentially expansive on $[a_0^*, \infty)$; \item[(c)] $\mathcal T$ is uniformly noncritical on $[a_0^*, \infty)$. \end{enumerate}